-11. Industry Entities can apply for different membership levels across each domain based on their demonstrated business requirements.
+12. Industry Entities can apply for different membership levels across each domain based on their demonstrated business requirements.

-12. An Industry Entity's governance membership level must be equal to the highest level applied for across the other three domains.
+13. An Industry Entity's governance membership level must be equal to the highest level applied for across the other three domains.

-13. On initial application to join the DISP, Industry Entities can only apply for DISP 'Entry Level' membership for the Information and Cyber Security domain, unless they have existing certification and accreditation provided by Joint Capabilites Group (ICT Security Branch (ICTSB)) or an explicit requirement to fulfil a current

-Defence contract.
-Higher Information and Cyber Security levels may be applied for through ICTSB once DISP membership has been granted.
-Industry Entities who need to apply for Level 1 or higher will need to seek accreditation and certification under DSPF Principle 23.1 - ICT Certification and Accreditation.
+14. On initial application to join the DISP, Industry Entities can only apply for DISP 'Entry Level' membership for the Information and Cyber Security domain, unless they have existing certification and accreditation provided by Joint Capabilities Group (Defence Cyber and Information Assurance Branch (DCIAB)) or an explicit requirement to fulfil a current Defence contract.
+Higher information and Cyber Security levels may be applied for through DCIAB once DISP membership has been granted.
+Industry Entities who need to apply for Level 1 membership or higher will need to seek Assessment and Authorisation under DSPF Principle 23.1 - Cyber Security Assessment and Authorisation.

-14. Industry Entities without a Defence contract, who are seeking to position themselves to enter the defence supply chain, should apply for Entry Level membership across all domains.
+15. Industry Entities without a Defence contract, who are seeking to position themselves to enter the Defence supply chain, should apply for Entry Level membership across all domains.
 Industry Entities applying for Levels 1, 2 and 3 membership must provide an appropriate justification to support higher levels of membership (such as working on highly classified programs/projects).